Daniel Rosenberg

 Daniel Rosenberg is a Canadian journalist and record producer.

 Early life

 Dan Rosenberg was born in Boston, Massachusetts, and grew up in Pittsburgh, Pennsylvania.
-From 1985 to 1988, he attended the University of Michigan and graduated with a Bachelor of Science degree.
+From 1985 to 1988, he attended the University of Michigan, where he studied molecular biology and political science, and for some time he worked at a biotech software company.

 Journalism

 In 1995, Rosenberg launched the radio program, Cafe International on WCBN-FM (Ann Arbor, Michigan|Ann Arbor) and WDTR-FM (Detroit, Michigan).
 The show, which was a "world music-interview" program, featured all-star guests, including Babatunde Olatunji, Khaled, Ali Farka Toure, Baaba Maal, Ravi Shankar, The Klezmatics, Leonard Nimoy, Caetano Veloso, Susana Baca, Ladysmith Black Mambazo, Thomas Mapfumo, Capercaillie, Andy Palacio, Olodum, Carlinhos Brown and scores of others.

 In the 1990s, Rosenberg began traveling extensively, covering music from virtually every part of the world.
 His reports have appeared in The Rough Guides, The Times (UK), fRoots magazine, Islands magazine, NPR's Artbeat, PRI's Afropop Worldwide, and CBC Radio's Global Village.